xhul-dev/Saroo_-_Sort_ISO/README.md

 Note that you have to re-execute the script each time you've added some stuff in "\SAROO\ISO\\".

 ## history

+### version 8

+- Fixed some display failures caused by some poisonous characters.
+- UTF-8 support is no longer mandatory, for compatibility purpose.
+- The script now detects unsupported file|directory names, to prevent possible failures.
+- The input buffer is now reset more reliably.
+- Some optimisation here and there.

 ### version 7